 The penalties for driving without insurance in Florida are:

 - Department of Highway Safety and Motor Vehicles will suspend license, vehicle tag and registration

 - Reinstatement fees of $150, $250 and $500

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Florida does not require UM/UIM coverage.

-Some states have “No-Fault” laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Florida is a “No-Fault” state.
+Some states have no-fault insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Florida is a no-fault insurance state.